ryanmcgrath/twython/README.markdown

 make a seasoned Python vet scratch his head, or possibly call me insane.
 It's open source, though, and I'm open to anything that'll improve the library as a whole.

-OAuth support is in the works, but every other part of the Twitter API should be covered.
-Twython handles both Basic (HTTP) Authentication and OAuth.
-Older versions of Twython need Basic Auth specified - to override this, specify 'authtype="Basic"' in your twython.setup() call.
+OAuth and Streaming API support is in the works, but every other part of the Twitter API should be covered.
+Twython handles both Basic (HTTP) Authentication and OAuth (Older versions (pre 0.9) of Twython need Basic Auth specified - to override this, specify 'authtype="Basic"' in your twython.setup() call).

 Twython has Docstrings if you want function-by-function plays; otherwise, check the Twython Wiki or Twitter's API Wiki (Twython calls mirror most of the methods listed there).